 Hello.
 Thanks for visiting my Web page.
 I am a retired software exec living in Truckee, CA, a beautiful town in the Sierra Nevada Mountains near Lake Tahoe.
 It has long been a refuge from the fast-paced life of Silicon Valley and now, with our great gratitude, serves as legal residence for me and my wife, Ann.
 See the photo off our back deck.
 When not enjoying the mountain air, we retreat to our flatlands home in Saratoga, CA near San Jose.
 We also spend ample time catching up on the personal travel backlog that accumulated during my decades of business travel, most notably for TIBCO Software.
-Recent destinations have included Little Cayman, Chile, Italy, Maui, Kauai, Aruba, Boston, Washington, D.C., Orcas Island WA, San Diego, Sedona/Grand Canyon AZ, Saba, Bonaire, England, Poland, Israel, Austin, St. Petersburg, Moscow, Beijing, Hiroshima, Kyoto, Tokyo, Vancouver BC, Southern Maine, and various Baltic Sea and Adriatic seaports.
+Recent destinations have included Little Cayman, Chile, Italy, Maui, Kauai, Aruba, Boston, Washington, D.C., Orcas Island WA, San Diego, Sedona/Grand Canyon AZ, Saba, Bonaire, England, Poland, Israel, Austin, St. Petersburg, Moscow, Beijing, Hiroshima, Kyoto, Tokyo, Vancouver BC, Southern Maine, Australia, Indonesia, Malaysia, Alaska, Siberia, and various Baltic Sea and Adriatic seaports.

 Please enjoy my little Web site.
 Originally a contrived exercise that helped me to learn a little about Web page building, it has become a repository for brief essays on ideas and hobbies.
 If you like it, please sign my guestbook and point others to the site.